-SCFG engages over 100 Volunteer Mentors to guide elementary and middle school girls in weekly hour-long sessions that focus on hands-on STEM learning.
+SCFG engages over 100 Volunteer Mentors every semester to guide elementary and middle school girls in weekly hour-long sessions that focus on hands-on STEM learning.
 We welcome college and graduate students as well as professionals who can commit to 3.5 hours a week for 8-10 weeks in the Fall, Spring, and/or Summer.
 A background in STEM is helpful, but not necessary to apply.

 Sister Circles provide teen program participants the opportunity to explore different facets of identity, health, careers, and community.
 Guided by collegiate and professional mentors, teens meet outside of regular club time for workshops and field trips to foster friendships across programs, and develop the necessary networks and skills to forge successful futures through college and into adulthood.
 There is no set weekly commitment for this position; however, all volunteers must attend a monthly meeting with the Sister Circle Program Manager for additional youth development trainings, and to build volunteer community.

 Applications for Sister Circle positions are currently closed.
 Please check back next semester to apply for Fall 2016 openings.

 Host an Intern